rendall/twitter-like-hider/README.md

 This extension is open source, which means you can see how it works yourself and even contribute to the project.
 More details here: https://github.com/rendall/twitter-like-hider

+## New in release 1.5

+Twitter made the mistake of showing me 'like' and 'follows' Twits again, so I jumped on updating this immediately to hide the new Twits.
+I made it easier to update this in future and this version should eliminate the minute-long pause before the Twits are hidden